Lead Guitar Lick Creativity Lesson - Super Octave Slides

 Yes, you read correctly.

-All it takes is a couple of easy tweaks to the way you apply 2-hand tapping now.
+All it takes is a couple of easy tweaks to the way you apply 2-hand tapping to play a cool new guitar lick right now.

-Ready to see how it’s done?Watch the video below:
+Ready to see how it’s done?Use the lead guitar lick improvement tips in video below:

-To do vibrato tapping well, practice 2 techniques separately.
+To do guitar vibrato tapping well, practice 2 lead guitar lick creativity techniques separately.

 1. Keep Your Vibrato ‘In Tune’ At All Times

-To do vibrato well, focus on timing and intonation.
+To do guitar vibrato well, focus on timing and intonation.

 While applying vibrato to a note, ALWAYS keep your vibrato ‘in tune’.